New hospital director returns to city after nearly 30 years away in the Middle East

 ‘The experience of just working in a different culture and understanding how things work differently and how people are very similar but also very different.
 I carry that with me.

-She described the healthcare systems as very different in both countries, with the Middle East operating on primarily private healthcare.
-The 58-year-old said the lack of a well-established primary care system in the Maldives meant that everyone would go to the hospital for everything, leading to ‘massive pressure on the system’.
+She described the healthcare systems as very different in both countries, with countries abroad operating on primarily private healthcare.
+The 48-year-old said the lack of a well-established primary care system in the Maldives meant that everyone would go to the hospital for everything, leading to ‘massive pressure on the system’.

 SEE ALSO: Brother set to donate his bone marrow to his younger sister who has leukaemia to save her life